 1. Define Your Goal

-Do you want them to sign up for a free trial of your product/service?
-Do you want your audience to subscribe to your newsletter?
-Purchase your product?
-Request a quote for your service?
+The first step in developing effective copy is to determine the content marketing goal you want to achieve.
+Do you want your audience to sign up for a free trial of your product/service?
+Do you want them to subscribe to your newsletter, purchase your product, or request a quote for your service?

 2. Know Your Target Audience

 In direct response copy, you’re speaking directly to your audience, so knowing who they are is essential.
 Know your target market and their pain points and offer solutions to their problems.
 Who is the person you’re talking to?
 What are their problems and interests?

 If you know your target audience well, you can connect with them on an emotional level, inspiring them to take action.
 Create fictional buyer personas to better understand your audience, including their needs and wants.
 Segment your audience into different groups based on age, interests, goals, challenges, and other demographic info, and create fictional characters that you will speak to.